What we do

 Enhance the profession’s voice

-We act as the voice of the legal profession, representing the interests of almost 30,000 members.
+We act as the voice of the legal profession, representing the interests of more than 35,000 members.
 We encourage debate and actively drive law reform issues through policy submissions and open dialogue with governments, parliamentary bodies, the courts and the Attorney-General’s Department.

 Regulate the profession